 Pay Down Debt: Most of us have a variety of debt, like student loans, car loans and credit-card balances.
-Don’t get overwhelmed as you make your monthly payments on these, and commit to a new debt payment goal for 2017.
+Don’t get overwhelmed as you make your monthly payments on these, and commit to a new debt payment goal this year.
 Simply start with the debt payment with the highest interest rate first.
 Attacking that will pay dividends because it will save you precious dollars in interest each month!

 Set Aside Money for Emergencies: This goal sounds straight forward, but many of us fail to plan for flat tires, broken water heaters, and larger, unplanned emergencies.
 Commit to setting aside money for emergencies each month and aim for a cash reserve that covers three to six months of expenses.
 It sounds like a large chunk of change now, but if you chip away at it by saving money each paycheck, it will add up quickly!